 Sessions take place once a week and last 50 minutes.
 I also work with some people twice weekly.

 The therapy takes place in a safe, confidential and supportive environment.
-I offer skilled understanding and support throughout the process.

 You can engage in psychotherapy for as long as may be useful; this can be months or several years, depending on your individual needs.